 Deidre (Lucy Martin, Vikings), Heather (Sophie Vavasseur, Resident Evil: Apocalypse), and Charlotte (Chelsea Edge, I Hate Suzie) are hands down the best thing about this bizarre body horror science fiction movie.
 The three are likable in their vapid-centric characters.
-Offset by having one of the friends, Charlie, be less enthusiastic about having a social media presence, they mingle and enjoy themselves in the same way.
+Charlie is less enthusiastic about having a social media presence.
+Despite this, they mingle and enjoy themselves in the same way.
 A much-needed antidote to Deidre and Heather, having Charlotte around enabled some of the more feministic attributes to show through.

 The Seed Movie